 Document Keep or Shred?
 Monthly Bills Shred once payments clear on the bank statement.
 Proof of purchase for larger items should be maintained for insurance reasons.
+Maintain for tax purposes if business related.
 Pay Stubs If year-to-date information is reflected on the most recent pay stub, the individual statements from throughout the year are not needed.
 Save the most recent pay stub only until the checkbook has been balanced.
 Note that three to six months of history may be requested by some mortgage companies if you are planning to apply for a mortgage.
 Credit Card Receipts Keep until statement is received and reviewed.
 Maintain for seven years if business related.
 Canceled Checks Keep until statement is received and reviewed.
 Maintain for seven years if business related.
 ATM Receipts Shred once the checkbook has been balanced.
 Credit Card Statements Maintain three months of statements.
 Utility Bills Keep bills for three months unless you are writing them off for tax purposes.
 Bank Statements Maintain three months of bank statements if you're planning to apply for a mortgage.
 Otherwise, shred the statement once the checkbook has been balanced.
 Should you require them, banks will furnish copies of past statements upon request.
 Charitable Contributions Maintain receipts and acknowledgment letters with applicable tax returns.
 401(k) Statements Shred quarterly statements once the annual summary arrives.
 Maintain annual summaries until the account is closed.
 Insurance Records Keep home/auto/umbrella insurance records for five years or until the asset is sold, whichever is less.

 Medical Premium insurance statements, doctor's bills, prescriptions, and hospital bills should be maintained for five years from the date of service.
+If you plan to reimburse yourself from your Health Savings Account (HSA) at some point in the future, please maintain your records in a safe place until fully reimbursed.
 Satisfied Loans Maintain for seven years.
 Tax Returns & Supporting Documents The general rule is seven years.
 The IRS has three years to audit a tax return with the following exceptions: underreported income greater than 25 percent has a six-year statute of limitation; fraud has no time limit.
 Investment Documents Capital gains and 1099 forms should be maintained for seven years with the corresponding tax return.
 Confirmations of trades in non-retirement accounts should be maintained indefinitely or until the asset is sold in order to determine the cost basis and related capital gain on the sale of the asset.
 Then they should be included with the tax return support for the year of the sale.
 (Keep in mind, many of these records are now available online.)
 Prospectus can be shred or discarded immediately (after reading, of course).
 Home Repairs Maintain as long as you own the property, but no less than 10 years because of warranty and workmanship guarantees.
 Warranties Keep as long as you own the product; shred once the product has been discarded.
 Auto Records Maintain as long as you own the car.
 Non-Deductible IRA Contributions Maintain indefinitely or until the money is withdrawn from the IRA.
 Mortgage Maintain as long as the mortgage is open.
 Once paid off, maintain until the house is sold.
-Home Purchases Purchase price of home and documentation of capital improvements, such as a deck or a roof repair.
+Home Purchases Purchase price of home and documentation of capital improvements, such as a new deck or a roof replacement.
 Maintain until the home is sold.
 Permanent Documentation There are also some types of documents you should never discard.
 Some examples include: birth certificates, adoption paperwork, education records, professional license records, military records, marriage licenses, divorce decrees, and death certificates.